ono-midori/ono-midori.github.io/techs/zguide.md

 ZeroMQ also supports multipart messages, which let you send or receive a list of frames as a single on-the-wire message.
 This is widely used in real applications and we'll look at that later in this chapter and in *Chapter 3 - Advanced Request-Reply Patterns*.

-*Frames (also called “message parts” in the ZeroMQ reference manual pages) are the basic wire format for ZeroMQ messages.
+*Frames (also called "message parts" in the ZeroMQ reference manual pages) are the basic wire format for ZeroMQ messages.
 A frame is a length-specified block of data.* The length can be zero upwards.
-If you've done any TCP programming you'll appreciate why frames are a useful answer to the question “how much data am I supposed to read of this network socket now?”
+If you've done any TCP programming you'll appreciate why frames are a useful answer to the question "how much data am I supposed to read of this network socket now?"

 There is a wire-level protocol called ZMTP that defines how ZeroMQ reads and writes frames on a TCP connection.
 If you're interested in how this works, the spec is quite short.

 Originally, a ZeroMQ message was one frame, like UDP.
-We later extended this with multipart messages, which are quite simply series of frames with a “more” bit set to one, followed by one with that bit set to zero.
-The ZeroMQ API then lets you write messages with a “more” flag and when you read messages, it lets you check if there's “more”.
+We later extended this with multipart messages, which are quite simply series of frames with a "more" bit set to one, followed by one with that bit set to zero.
+The ZeroMQ API then lets you write messages with a "more" flag and when you read messages, it lets you check if there's "more".

 In the low-level ZeroMQ API and the reference manual, therefore, there's some fuzziness about messages versus frames.
 So here's a useful lexicon:

 - A message can be one or more parts.
-- These parts are also called “frames”.
+- These parts are also called "frames".
 - Each part is a `zmq_msg_t` object.
 - You send and receive each part separately, in the low-level API.
 - Higher-level APIs provide wrappers to send entire multipart messages.